Dannymane/azure_obsidian/My notes/Azure App Service (AAS).md

 -       A premium, isolated version of App Service.
 -       Runs inside your own virtual network (VNet).
 -       You get your own VM
--       Isolated and IsolatedV2 plans
+-       only Isolated and IsolatedV2 plans, these plans always have AS Environment

 Ideal for high-security, high-scale, or compliance-restricted scenarios.